atolab/zenoh-web/content/blog/2023-03-29-letsencrypt.md

 ## How to use LetsEncrypt with Zenoh

 Loading the WebPKI's certificate authorities is the default behavior of Zenoh when setting up a TLS communication when not specifying the `root_ca_certificate` field.
-However, this requires hosting the Zenoh router on a web server with a DNS domain, as the certificate authorities will very rarely provide certificates bound to a static IP address.
+However, this requires hosting the Zenoh router on a public server with a DNS domain, as the certificate authorities will very rarely provide certificates bound to a static IP address.

 The next step is to get the LetsEncrypt certificates.
 For that we need to solve one of the [challenges](https://letsencrypt.org/docs/challenge-types/) within our server.
 Here we will use the HTTP-01 challenge, which, as explained in the LetsEncrypt [documentation](https://letsencrypt.org/docs/challenge-types/#http-01-challenge):